RealBabyPotato/dAIv/README.md

 - OpenAI API key
 - A server to receive webhooks (local or remote)

+### Running with GitHub Codespaces (recommended)

+If you do not already have a dedicated server, you can use GitHub Codespaces to run the server.
+You can directly run the `Main.java` file from the Codespace environment.
+Forward port 8000 in the codespace, set it's visibility to public, and set Twilio's webhook URL to the public address of your codespace running on port 8000.

 ### Steps to Run Locally

 1. **Clone the Repository**: